-For your safety and comfort, we ask that you please remain seated with your seat belt fastened until the Captain turns off the Fasten Seat Belt sign.
+For your safety and comfort, please remain seated with your seat belt fastened until the Captain turns off the Fasten Seat Belt sign.
 This will indicate that we have parked at the gate and that it is safe for you to move about.

 If you require deplaning assistance, please remain in your seat until all other passengers have deplaned.
 One of our crew members will then be pleased to assist you.

-We remind you to please wait until inside the terminal to use any electronic devices (or to smoke in the designated areas.)
+We remind you to please wait until you are inside the terminal to use any electronic devices (or to smoke in the designated areas.)